pca006132/PCC/syntax.md

 /say this is not inside module 'test' nor 'test2'
 ```

-> Caution: Names of the modules can only occur once only!
+> Caution: Names of the modules can only occur once!
 >
 > Most modules are meaningless to the compiler, compiler will just treat them as normal commands.
-> But you can specify which module to generate, and some modules with special name will be treated differently.
+> But you can specify which module to generate, and some modules with special names will be treated differently.
 >
-> For modules named 'init' or 'last', those commands would be executed at the first(init, before placing command blocks/entity markers) or at the last(last, after placing command blocks/entity markers).
+> For modules named 'init' or 'last', init commands will be executed before placing command blocks/entity markers.
+Whereas modules named last will be executed last, after placing command blocks/entity markers.

 ## Procedure
-Using advancements, we can call procedure and return back to the original position and continue the commands execution **in 1 game tick**.
-PCC will allow you to generate that and call the module.
+Using advancements, we can call procedures and return them back to their original position and continue the commands execution **in 1 game tick**.
+PCC will allow you to generate that and name the module.

 ### Define procedure
-Procedures can be a part of the module, but you **cannot declare module** inside procedure.
-Commands inside procedure have to be **indented for 1 more level**.
+Procedures can be part of a module, but you **cannot declare modules** inside a procedure.
+Commands inside procedures have to be **indented for 1 more level**.

-Also, you **cannot use annotation and some prefixes** inside procedure, such as generating marker entities, get stats, as procedure is not executed by command blocks, but by player instead.
+Also, you **cannot use annotations and some prefixes** inside procedures, such as generating marker entities, get stats, as the procedure is not executed by command blocks, but by the player instead.
 ```
 #procedure (name) [loop]
     //commands etc.